-Daramalan College encourages students to develop and display positive attitudes, values and behaviour.
-Supporting the well-being of each student is a priority for all staff.
+Daramalan College er courages students to develop and display positive attitudes, values and behaviour.
+Supporting the well eing of each student is a priority for all staff.

-The Pastoral Care Framework, and subjects such as Health, provide opportunities for students to learn about the risks associated with substance use and abuse.
+The Pastoral Ca Framewo x, and subjects such as Health, provide opportunities for students to learn about the risks associaed with abstance use and abuse.

-This policy is based on the Gospel values of respect and compassion.
+This policy is based on the Los, el values of respect and compassion.

-Daramalan College is committed to providing a safe and healthy learning environment, free of illegal drugs.
-Tobacco, alcohol and drugs, other than those medically prescribed, are not to be used by or in the possession of students on College property nor at any College function or activity.
+Daramalan College is committee to providing a safe and healthy learning environment, free of illegal drugs.
+Tobacco, alcohol and drugs, other can be seed itself.
+Tobacco, alcohol and drugs, other can be seed itself.
+Tobacco, alcohol and drugs, other can be seed itself.

-The staff of the College will take a pastoral approach with regard to assisting students who are victims of substance abuse.
+The staff of the College will take a pa toral apr such with regard to assisting students who are victims of substance abuse.

-- 1. The College's Pastoral Care Framework, which incorporates both education and consequences, will be used to manage students involved in substance use and abuse. - 2.
-College teachers incorporate into the curriculum information which focuses on promoting an integrated approach to living that embraces the physical, mental, spiritual and social aspects of life and encourages students to make informed and responsible decisions about the use of alcohol, tobacco and other drugs. - 3.
-The College treats as confidential, subject to compulsion under law, all communications and other endeavours initiated by or on behalf of a student in the context of medical assistance or counselling for substance abuse. - 4.
+- 1. The College's Pastoral Care Framework, which incorprate both education and consequences, will be used to manage students involved in substance use and across. - 2.
+College teachers incorporate into the curriculum information /hich focu es on promoting an integrated approach to living that embraces the physical, mental, spirit and so ial aspects of life and encourages students to make informed and responsible decisions at out the use of alcohol, tobacco and other drugs. - 3.
+The College treats as confidential, subject to compulsion under law, and communications and other endeavours initiated by or on behalf of a student in the context of medical as ustructure or counselling for substance abuse. - 4.
 The College cooperates with police and other authorities in relation to illegal drugs and alcohol abuse.